sumedhc1003/rppoop_lab_project_Web_App_for_DNFC/README.md

 OpenAI API, etc.
 * **Tech used**: HTML, CSS, Js, Flask, Hugging face, Langchain, LLMs.
+* This project was also a part of my final submission to a course at college.

 **NOTE**: Ive attached all the different part of my project separately.